See also the 'Biochar and water filtration' section on the 'Resources' page for articles and overview of desalination and general water filtration

 -assemble the system

 -connect powerbank USB outputs (3) to USB DC-DC voltage converters and set to 1.2V, 1 converter per CDI module

 -connect converter outputs to wire +/- and attach alligator clips (on the other end of the wires) to +biochar electrode and - biochar electrode

 *need to test..if voltage across electrodes is higher than 1.2V during desal, connect USB cable wire (remove USB A connector) with alligator clips to each module +/- and connect micro USB to converter (set to 5V).
 Connect converter output to microUSB input on powerbank - this will charge the powerbank during discharge creating a self-powering desal CDI module!

--the time of residence of the water in the modules will depend on the TDS which can be checked periodically until the TDS is in the optimal range
+-the time of residence of the water in the modules will depend on the TDS (and feedstock and biochar-maker) which can be checked periodically until the TDS is in the optimal range